As an amazon associate I earn from qualifying purchases.

 The day has come; your little one wants to experience all the fun and joy of being a dirt bike rider.
 And while you don’t want to stand between your child and his happiness, it’s natural to wonder how much is a kids dirt bike.

 Finding the ideal dirt bike for your child can be tricky – especially when you have to find one at the right price.
-Factors such as quality, model, size, and the features will determine how much you are going to pay for a kids dirt bike.
+Factors such as quality, model, size, and features will determine how much you are going to pay for a kids dirt bike.

 To give you a better idea of how much youth dirt bikes cost, I’ve checked out all the latest prices and split them into several age groups for easy reference.